ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 You must move all records associated with the domains (including sub-domains) you wish to protect, including SMTP, MX, mail etc to SafeDNS.

-Once you have done this, point your domains to the UKFast nameservers, which are:
+Once you have done this, point your domains to the UKFast name servers, which are:

    - ns0.ukfast.net
    - ns1.ukfast.net

 You'll need to do this through whichever domain registrar you use to manage your domains (which may not be UKFast).
 If you don't know who your domain registrar is you can do a 'WHOIS' lookup on websites such as https://whois.icann.org/

-The nameserver change may take up to 48 hours to propagate across the world.
+The name server change may take up to 48 hours to propagate across the world.
 A good tool to check this is https://www.whatsmydns.net/

 ## 2) Connect your domain